Greez2k5/MegaBlocklist/README.md

 --------------------------------------------------------------------------------------------

-I just added a Whitelist that i created what works fine for me (no Apple support!)
+I just added a Whitelist that i created that works fine for me (no Apple support!)